mflerackers/mflerackers.github.io/_math/7-polygons.md

 end
 ```

-Note that unlike before, we normalize the vectors, this is because otherwise we need to scale the radius of the circle into normal space, to be able to compare it with the other projections in normal space.
-To avoid this, we use a normalized vector, which doesn't cost us more, as the alternative is to multiply the radius with the squared length of the vector and dividing it by the length of the vector.

 You can see how it works below.
 The green line is the vector from the center of the static polygon towards the displaced polygon.
 The red line is the vector which will move the displaced polygon away from the static polygon.

 <p data-height="420" data-theme-id="0" data-slug-hash="VBgOeQ" data-default-tab="result" data-user="mflerackers" data-pen-title="Polygon collision resolution" class="codepen">See the Pen <a href="https://codepen.io/mflerackers/pen/VBgOeQ/">Polygon collision resolution</a> by Marc (<a href="https://codepen.io/mflerackers">@mflerackers</a>) on <a href="https://codepen.io">CodePen</a>.</p>